hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 I perform my activities with commitment and enthusiasm, being always determined and proactive.
 With creativity, initiative, and balance, I try to develop my daily tasks and increase the institution's multidisciplinary team.

-Currently, I am working with computational mechanics and engineering, with emphasis on numerical analysis, solid mechanics, nonlinearities, the behavior of concrete and quasi-brittle materials, constitutive modeling and numerical-computational methods in engineering.
+Currently, I am working with RD&I in the mining industry.
+Also, I am a researcher on computational mechanics and engineering, with emphasis on numerical analysis, solid mechanics, nonlinearities, data-driven modeling/data scence and machine learning.

 I have a strong background in elasticity theory, finite element formulations, general math, programming and modeling tools, good communication, command of writing with a strict technical standard, and a resilient approach to work.
-I am also an enthusiast and a researcher of machine learning and data science.

 Always learning new things and looking for self-development!
 Like Yevgeny Zamyatin once said in his novel "We" (here loosely translated):